Identifying Signs Your Boss Is Monitoring Your Computer at Work

 Legal Aspects of Workplace Monitoring

-Employers have the right to monitor employee activities on company-owned devices and networks.
-However, there are legal boundaries they must adhere to.
+Employers may be permitted to monitor certain work-related activities on company-owned devices and networks, but the applicable rules depend on the jurisdiction, purpose, scope, and type of data collected.
 In many jurisdictions, employers must inform employees if they are being monitored.
 This notification can be included in employment contracts, company policies, or through explicit communication.

 It's crucial to understand your rights as an employee.
 Familiarize yourself with your company's monitoring policy and the laws in your country or state regarding workplace surveillance.
 If you're unsure about the legality of the monitoring practices at your workplace, consult a legal professional for advice.